KamiKeys/KamiKeys/README.md

 I am passionate about learning and sharing my knowledge with others on my social networks.

 - 🔭 I am currently studying in my last year as a backend developer with Android
-- 🌱 I’m currently learning Kotlin, delving into SQL and Unity
+- 🌱 I’m currently learning Kotlin, delving into SQL and Flutter
 - 💬 Ask me about Android development, sql queries, brainstorm...
 - ⚡ More about me: I love learning new things, tabletop role-playing games, reading, and video games.